-Mugi Choco: Classic Chocolate-Covered Puffed Grains
+Mugi Choco: Dagashi Chocolate-Covered Puffed Grains

-Among those, when I think of the best and most beloved products, what comes to my mind right away is “Mugi Choco (むぎチョコ: literally Wheat or Barley Chocolate)”.
+Among others, I think one of the best and most loved is Mugi Choco (むぎチョコ: meaning Wheat or Barley Chocolate).

-Mugi Choco (麦チョコ, むぎチョコ)
+Mugi Choco (麦チョコ/むぎチョコ)

 Features